TheoLeanse/pdf-portfolio-v2-ts-emotion/src/site-description.md

 ---
 sideDescription: Artist.
-Working in London and elsewhere.
+London and elsewhere.
 ---